davidjohnmaccallum/My-Work-Journal/README.md

 23 December 2020

 Input, processing, output.
 This is easy to reason about, easy to test and easy to maintain.
 I am working on a service that takes an input, calls out to several rest APIs to get additional data and finally writes some data to a database.
 In order for the service to work I need to make two API calls to get the APIs into the right state.
 It is a real pain.
 Much easier to just pass all the data in as input.

+# Aliases as stepping stones

+24 December 2020

+We are moving our code to Kubernetes and we are all having to learn kubectl, stern, helm etc. A colleague has created a set of very useful command line aliases (shortcuts) for common tasks.
+They are great because they get you up and running quickly and at the same time they teach you how to use the tools.